mir-group/phoebe/doc/doc_pages/Theory/fourierInterpolation.md

 We implemented the Fourier interpolation of the band structure (also used in Boltztrap v1).
 The method is well described [in this reference] (https://link.aps.org/doi/10.1103/PhysRevB.38.2721).
-Note that the algorithm works for a single band (so it must be repeated for every distinct band we want to interpolate).
+Note that the algorithm described below works for a single band (so it must be repeated for every distinct band we want to interpolate).

 Let's suppose to have \f$N\f$ data points, i.e. an energy \f$\epsilon(\boldsymbol{k}_i)\f$, specified over a (coarse) mesh of kpoints \f$\boldsymbol{k}_i\f$, with \f$i=0,\dots,N-1\f$.
 We want to interpolate these points, so we can obtain an energy \f$\tilde{\epsilon}(\boldsymbol{k})\f$ for an arbitrary k-point.